remix-run/remix/docs/tutorials/blog.md

 }
 ```

-This isn't a Node file system tutorial, so you'll just have to trust us on that code.
+This isn't a Node file system tutorial, so you'll have to trust us on that code.
 As mentioned before, you could pull this markdown from a database somewhere (which we will show you in a later tutorial).

 TypeScript is gonna be mad at that code, let's make it happy.